 Following the success of the London 2012 Olympics the government has agreed to fund primary schools to provide a lasting legacy from the games and develop children's enjoyment of sport and physical activity from an early age.
 The funding for 2021-2022 will be a lump sum of £19,560.
 This funding is ring fenced and schools must be able to evidence all of their spending.

 Sport is an important part of our school curriculum and vision here at Gunthorpe Primary School.
 We believe that when children actively participate in school sport and physical activity it has positive repercussions on their overall well-being and quality of school life.
 We will be continuing our participation of the daily mile throughout the year.

 We are very excited about the opportunities this funding presents to us and there is a lot of work going on to put in place programmes of learning, coaching sessions for our staff, and local network of competitions for a variety of competitive sports and the development of stronger community links with a number of parties.
-In addition we are providing select children with motivational sessions including Boxercise and Inspire through music which will be delivered by Youth Dreams Project every week.
 We are also widening our choice of after school clubs to offer children the chance to take part in some new sports and activities.

-I am pleased to say that we will be continuing our link with Arthur Mellows Village College until at least 2022.
+I am pleased to say that we will be continuing our link with Arthur Mellows Village College until 2022.
 Arthur Mellows provide our staff and children with many different opportunities through sports including training upper key stage children to become play leaders and giving children the chance to participate in a variety of different festivals and competitions.
 Please find the AMVC sports calendar below as well as a summary of how this funding will be spent across this academic year.

 At the end of the academic year 2018-2019, 41% of Year 6 children could swim competently, confidently and proficiently over a distance of at least 25 metres.